monumei/hide-twitter-ai-edit-button/README.md

-# Hide X Grok Edit Button
+# Hide Twitter AI Edit Button

 **F\*ck AI.
 Keep your twitter clean.**

-Tired of Twitter shoving Grok down your throat when they suggest to edit your image?
+Tired of Twitter shoving AI down your throat when they suggest to edit your image?
 This extension purges that annoying "Edit Image" button from your tweet.

 ## How to Install